Leon Haywood: Career

 Born in Houston, he listened to the blues as a child and started playing piano at the age of three.
 In his teens, he performed with a local group and worked as an accompanist to blues musician, Guitar Slim.
 In the early 1960s, he moved to Los Angeles, California, where he worked with saxophonist Big Jay McNeely.
 McNeely arranged for him to record his first single, "Without a Love", an instrumental on the small Swingin' record label.
 After that, he joined Sam Cooke's band as keyboardist until the singer's death.
 Haywood next recorded two singles for Fantasy Records, and subsequently moved to Imperial Records, where he recorded the single "She's with Her Other Love", which made the R&B charts in 1965.

-Haywood was also part of two session bands organized by Los Angeles disc jockey Magnificent Montague which issued the instrumental hits "Hole in the Wall" (R&B No. 5/Pop No. 50, 1965) under the name of the Packers, and "Precious Memories" (R&B number 31, 1967) billed as the Romeos.
-In 1967, Haywood secured his first solo hit with "It's Got to Be Mellow" (R&B No. 21 and Pop No. 63) on Decca Records.
+Haywood was also part of two session bands organized by Los Angeles disc jockey Magnificent Montague which issued the instrumental hits "Hole in the Wall" (R&B, No. 5/Pop, No. 50, 1965) under the name of the Packers, and "Precious Memories" (R&B, No. 31, 1967) billed as the Romeos.
+In 1967, Haywood secured his first solo hit with "It's Got to Be Mellow" (R&B, No. 21 and Pop, No. 63) on Decca Records.
 He played on further recording sessions with the Packers and Dyke & the Blazers, then returned to recording under his own name.
 He also established in 1967 a production company, Evejim, named after his parents.

 Haywood recorded, without too much success for the Fat Fish (Hollywood, Ca.) label in 1966 and 1967.
 Two singles from that source were given a UK release at the time on the Decca distributed Vocalion label but gathered few sales – "Skate a While" and "Ain't No Use".